konsumer/pyepf/README.md

 - `application_price` has this: `'utf-8' codec can't decode byte 0x80 in position 124: invalid start byte`
 - download script, similar to what I have in [epf-collector](https://github.com/konsumer/epf-collector)
 - nicer progress-bar
+- verify data.
+I notice I get a few more skips (like I get 1 on artist) so it should all be compared with [epf-collector](https://github.com/konsumer/epf-collector)
+- direct download/update (to s3)?